gkumarmanish/Findgitissues/README.md

     Curl (for api call)

    2. Take clone of project

+      Put the project in windows C:\xampp\htdocs
+                      in Ubuntu   /var/www/html

    3. Run the Project in the Browser Type